15 Proven Tips to Make Life in a Small Home Pleasant

 And what are we hoping to get in exchange for our money and life energy?

-Do we want larger homes so we don't have to share space?
+Maybe we want extra large homes so we don't have to share space.
 As house sizes have increased in North America, family sizes have decreased.
 Far fewer children grow up sharing a bedroom, and some don't even share a bathroom.
 Family members have their own computers, TVs, and phones.
 They may eat in the kitchen, in the home office, or on a couch – and all at different times.

 Are we simply avoiding each other?

-Of course, you can make a small home or apartment seem bigger, with more comfort for those who live there.
+You can definitely make a small house or apartment seem spacious, with more comfort for those who live there.

 1. Have a place for everything and avoid duplication.

 If you always keep your scissors in a certain drawer, you don't need a second pair of scissors.
 This is true for pens, flashlights, personal grooming tools, the mayonnaise, and many other items.

 Multiply the effect by all the things you use, and it's clear that basic organization can save a ton of space and make duplicates unnecessary.

 2. Evaluate possessions critically.